vbhat1976/terraform-workshop/exercises/0-setup/README.md

 1. Give your environment a unique name (your student alias is suggested) and, optionally, a description.
 Click "Next"
 1. Keep the settings as their defaults on this screen, then click "Next"
 1. Review your settings on the next screen, and then click "Create"
 1. Wait for your environment to start.
-In this step, AWS is provisioning an EC2 instance that your IDE environment will run on.
-This gives us the distinct advantage of having a controlled environment for development regardless of client hardware and OS.
-In the case of this workshop, it also allows us to connect to our instances and AWS's API without worrying about port availability in a corporate office. :-)
+In this step, AWS is provisioning an EC2 instance on which your IDE environment will run.
+This gives us the distinct advantage of having a consistent and concontrolled environment for development regardless of client hardware and OS.
+It also allows us to connect to our instances and AWS's API without worrying about port availability in a corporate office. :-)
 1. Once your IDE loads, you should see a Welcome document.
 Your instructor will give you a walkthrough of the visible panel.
 Feel free to take a moment to read through the welcome document.

 ## Configure your environment